Create a sustainable supply-chain

 Sustainable tourism is only possible when local communities and their culture are treated with respect.
 And where tourism maximises economic and social benefits of these communities.
 Sustainable accommodations highly value local communities and operate their business in a way the community directly benefits.
 They support local initiatives such a schools and community centres and give back to the community.

-Learn more about working with local communities as a tour operator in our article: “How to develop community-based tourism (7 tips)”
+Learn more about working with local communities as a travel business in our article: “How to develop community-based tourism (7 tips)”

 5. Single-use plastic and waste management